beyond88/woo-free-product-sample/readme.txt

 7.Display in Order Detail Page.

 == Author  ==
 If needs any modification please feel free to contact with the author (muhin.cse.diu@gmail.com).
-For instants response, Whatsapp : 8801745468682
+For instants response, WhatsApp : 8801745468682

 == Installation ==